-We have turned to Google Trends to see who are the biggest Indigenous names of 2017 and the results might surprise you.
+We have turned to Google Trends to find out who are the biggest Indigenous names of 2017, and the results might surprise you.
 If you think someone should be on the list you can check yourself by comparing their name in Google Trends against the names in our list.

 10. Lance Franklin – There are a lot of big Indigenous names in the AFL but there are currently none bigger than Lance Franklin who dominates in his position of full forward for the Sydney Swans.

 9. Cathy Freeman – It has been 17 years since Australia stood still to watch Cathy Freeman win Olympic gold on home soil but her replays and charity work keep Cathy as relevant as ever in the eyes of Google (and us too).
 Cathy’s name was also in the news this year after a man injured himself when he ran into a wall during his attempt to race the virtual version of Cathy Freeman at the Powerhouse Museum in Sydney.